dkharazi/site/src/notes/ml/basic_statistics/classification_metrics.md

 - A high AUC indicates a better model fit (and not a greater predictability)

 ### Defining Precision and Recall
+- When we make predictions about a positive class, we tend to have two goals in mind:
+        1. We want to include as many actual positives in our predictions as possible
+        2. We want to exclude as many actual negatives from our predictions as possible
+- The above goals are not the same thing and should be differentiated:
+        - The first goal is the same thing as achieving a high recall
+        - The second goal is the same thing as achieving a high precision
 - At a high level, *precision* informs us if we're usually correct when we guess positive
-        - Precision covers our guess
+        - Precision represents the coverage of our guess
-        - Roughly, precision can be thought of as a measure of quality
-- At a high level, *recall* informs us if we're usually correct for all actual positives
+- At a high level, *recall* informs us if all actual positives are guessed correctly
-        - Recall covers the actuals
+        - Recall represents the coverage of the actuals
-        - Roughly, recall can be thought of as a measure of quantity
 - For example, precision will be low if we just predict positive for everyone, but recall will be high
-- For example, precision will be high if just predict positive for one person correctly, but recall will be low
+- On the other hand, precision will be high if we just predict positive for one person correctly, but recall will be low
 - **Precision:** Of those we guessed as positive, how many did we guess correctly?
 - **Recall:** Of those that are actually positive, how many did we guess correctly?
 - These metrics are defined using the following formulas: